IntelRealSense/librealsense/readme.md

 * **Install** - You can also install or build from source the SDK (on [Linux](./doc/distribution_linux.md) \ [Windows](./doc/distribution_windows.md) \ [Mac OS](doc/installation_osx.md) \ [Android](./doc/android.md) \ [Docker](./scripts/Docker/readme.md)), connect your D400 depth camera and you are ready to start writing your first application.

 > **Support & Issues**: If you need product support (e.g. ask a question about / are having problems with the device), please check the [FAQ & Troubleshooting](https://github.com/IntelRealSense/librealsense/wiki/Troubleshooting-Q%26A) section.
-> If not covered there, please search our [Closed GitHub Issues](https://github.com/IntelRealSense/librealsense/issues?utf8=%E2%9C%93&q=is%3Aclosed) page,  [Community](https://communities.intel.com/community/tech/realsense) and [Support](https://www.intel.com/content/www/us/en/support/emerging-technologies/intel-realsense-technology.html) sites.
+> If not covered there, please search our [Closed GitHub Issues](https://github.com/IntelRealSense/librealsense/issues?utf8=%E2%9C%93&q=is%3Aclosed) page and [Support](https://www.intel.com/content/www/us/en/support/emerging-technologies/intel-realsense-technology.html) sites.
 > If you still cannot find an answer to your question, please [open a new issue](https://github.com/IntelRealSense/librealsense/issues/new).

 ## What’s included in the SDK: